The physics of superconductor-ferromagnet hybrid structures: Josephson Effect in Junctions with Ferromagnetic Barriers

 where $\mathcal{F}(\Delta /T)$ is monotonous function of temperature, $ \mathcal{F}(\Delta /T)=(\pi /128)\Delta /T_{C}$ at $T\approx T_{C}$ and $ \mathcal{F}(\Delta /T)\approx 0.071$ at $T\ll T_{C}$.
 Near transition temperature the expression (\ref{SFS_T_rigid}) coincides with Eq.~(\ref {SFS_GL}).
 Thus, the damped oscillatory behavior of $I_{C}$ vs $d_{F}$ holds in whole temperature range.

-Let us now consider the case of a weak ferromagnet, when thermal energy $T$ is not negligible compared to exchange energy $H$ and the complex coherence length $\widetilde{\xi }_{F}$ is given by Eq.~(\ref{xi}).
+Let us now consider the case of a weak ferromagnet, when thermal energy $k_BT$ is not negligible compared to exchange energy $H$.
 If interface transparency is low ($\gamma _{B}\gg 1$), the Usadel equations in the F layer can be linearized and the supercurrent is given by \cite{1128994620010312}